pulumi/pulumi-self-hosted-installers/eks-hosted/README.md

 ### Configuration

 Each project has its own configuration requirements.
-Each project folder has a `Pulumi.EXAMPLE.yaml` file that includes instructions for setting up the configuration and can be used as a template for the actual stack config file (see [Pulumi stack config](https://www.pulumi.com/docs/iac/concepts/config/)).
+Each project folder has a `Pulumi.README.yaml` file that includes instructions for setting up the configuration and can be used as a template for the actual stack config file (see [Pulumi stack config](https://www.pulumi.com/docs/iac/concepts/config/)).

 ### Deployment Order

 Each subfolder is it's own Pulumi project (and by extension stack).
 The numbering represents the order of deployment.

 ### Using Existing Infrastructure
-In some cases, you man need to use existing infrastructure.
+In some cases, you may need to use existing infrastructure.
 Currently, the following installer projects support the case where the infrastructure already exists:

 * 01-iam: IAM resources